THE GOGGINS CHALLENGE

 After about 5km, Mario started complaining about knee pain.
 We walked for a little bit, ran the rest, and was back home in around 45 minutes.

-°C, a bit colder with the wind chill, and we did have a strong East-bound wind that hit us on Killam, for about 300 meters.
+I noted that my left calf was a bit tight at the end of the run, temperature outside was -7.5°C, a bit colder with the wind chill, and we did have a strong East-bound wind that hit us on Killam, for about 300 meters.

 When I got back home, I was quite cold, and needed to thaw, so I turned on the propane fireplace.